-Ms. Hak’s extensive background as a pianist and coach includes work with the Metropolitan Opera, Seattle Opera, Spoleto Festival, Merola Opera Program, Pine Mountain Music Festival, Ojai Music Festival, The New Israeli Opera, Semperoper Dresden, and Ruhrtriennale Festival in Germany.
-In 1997, she joined the Metropolitan Opera’s music staff and the Lindemann Young Artist Development Program as one of its youngest members—and the first Israeli in history to do so.
-While at the Met, she collaborated with conductors including James Levine, Edo de Waart, Jun Märkl, Patrick Summers, and Plácido Domingo, and coached such celebrated singers as Renée Fleming, Bryn Terfel, Cecilia Bartoli, and Joyce DiDonato.
+Ms. Hak’s extensive background as a coach and pianist includes work with the Metropolitan Opera, Los Angeles Opera, Seattle Opera, Spoleto Festival, Merola Opera Program, Pine Mountain Music Festival, Ojai Music Festival, The New Israeli Opera, Semperoper Dresden, and Ruhrtriennale Festival in Germany.
+In 1997, she joined the Metropolitan Opera’s music staff and the Lindemann Young Artist Development Program as one of its youngest members.
+While at the Met, she collaborated with conductors including James Levine, Carlo Rizzi, Bruno Campanella, Edo de Waart, Jun Märkl, Patrick Summers, and Plácido Domingo, and coached such celebrated singers as Renée Fleming, Bryn Terfel, Cecilia Bartoli, and Joyce DiDonato.

 In recital, Ms. Hak has performed with Bryn Terfel, Michelle DeYoung, Sondra Radvanovsky, Mariusz Kwiecień, and Alfred Walker in venues such as Weill Recital Hall at Carnegie Hall, the Ordway Center for the Performing Arts, the Chamber Music Society of Lincoln Center, and the Sala Teatro La Fenice.
-In 2000, she joined the music staff of Los Angeles Opera at the invitation of Plácido Domingo and currently serves as Music Director of the UCLA Opera Studio.
+She's been serving as Music Director of Opera UCLA since 2004.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.